chejunkie/excel-conductor/README.md

 	}
 }
 ````
 Some extras, possibly useful, are also included.
-Extension methods for `Appication` and `Process` conversion. `WinApi` helper class.
+Extension methods for `Appication` and `Process` conversion.